 For the full findings, methodology and independent analysis, download your free copy of our whitepaper:

-The Rising Demand for Virtual Account Management (VAM) in 2018
+The Rising Demand for Virtual Account Management (VAM)

 Banks’ corporate customers have always sought to grasp greater operational control over their cash, their banking relationships and the banking services that they consume.
 Virtual Account Management (VAM) has historically been one mechanism that firms have used to do that.
 While Virtual Accounts were often technologically static and inflexible they have enabled corporates to operate internal and self-managed banking structures, albeit in a limited fashion.